 All children at Epsom Playhouse Pre-School are assigned a Key Person, who will work with them from their very first day at the Pre-school.
 By creating a strong bond with the child and their family, the Key Person plays a vital role in helping them to settle into their new environment and become comfortable at the setting.

 Key Persons record observations on their Key Children every week for parents to view on Tapestry.
 They also continually assess and work with their Key Children to help them move through the learning and development stages for their age group.
-Key Persons meet with parents once a term to discuss their child’s progression and to keep them informed on their child’s welfare, development and learning within the setting.
+Key Persons meet with parents/carers twice a year to discuss their child’s progression and to keep them informed on their child’s welfare, development and learning within the setting.